ldcvanderpoel/Burp-Wordlist-Generator/README.md

 Parameters from cookies, multipart forms, and XML attributes are ignored.

+## Good to know

-Furthermore, only in-scope data is collected.
-Only unique entries are stored (per project).
+- Only in-scope data is collected.
+- Only unique entries are stored (per project).
+- The sitemap selection is ignored.
+The entire sitemap is processed each time.

 ## Installation
 Inside Burp, go to Extender, select Add, set 'Extension type' to Python, and select the extension file.